fluent/fluentd-docs/README.md

     INCLUDE: <filename without extension>

-    *the rest of the document.*
+    ... the rest of the document.

 Please remember to include a blank line between "INCLUDE..." and the rest of the document.
-The docs app will search for <filename>.txt in the `docs` directory and insert its contents into the current document.
+The docs app will search for \<filename\>.txt in the `docs` directory and insert its contents into the current document.

 For example, if you write

     INCLUDE: _buffer_parameters

-    *the rest of the document.*
+    ... the rest of the document.

-then the docs app will insert the contents of _buffer_parameters.txt into the current document.
+then the docs app will insert the contents of \_buffer\_parameters.txt into the current document.

 # Acknowledgement